 The Council is increasingly involving other bodies and partnerships in achieving its objectives.
 It is important that arrangements with other bodies are as rigorously controlled, with the highest level of probity as for any other arrangement.
-In particular, the Council's financial regulations will apply except where, in specific circumstances the Section 151 officer agrees that some alternative may be used.
+In particular, the Council's financial regulations will apply except where, in specific circumstances the Section 151 Officer agrees that some alternative may be used.

-- 37. The Section 151 officer shall: - (a) advise on the relevant controls that should apply to any arrangement, whether through the Council's own financial regulations or some adequate alternative - ensure satisfactory accounting arrangements (b) - ensure that any match funding requirements are considered prior (c) to entering into any such agreements - certify all claims for payment in respect of grants awarded by (d) any external body. - 38.
-Members of the executive management team, service managers and lead specialists shall: - (a) - consult with the Section 151 Officer in respect of financial controls ensure that all agreements and arrangements are properly (b) documented
+37. The Section 151 Officer shall:

-- provide appropriate information to the Section 151 Officer to enable proper accounting arrangements to be made ensure that conditions of funding are complied with. (c) - (d)
+- (a) advise on the relevant controls that should apply to any arrangement, whether through the Council's own financial regulations or some adequate alternative - (b) ensure satisfactory accounting arrangements - (c) ensure that any match funding requirements are considered prior to entering into any such agreements - (d) certify all claims for payment in respect of grants awarded by any external body. - 38.
+Members of the Executive Management Team, Service Managers and Lead Specialists shall: - (a) consult with the Section 151 Officer in respect of financial controls - (b) ensure that all agreements and arrangements are properly documented - (c) provide appropriate information to the Section 151 Officer to enable proper accounting arrangements to be made (d) ensure that conditions of funding are complied with.